padsley/AngCorPackage/README.md

 This results in an AngCor executable which is giving reasonable results.

 I hope to fix the problems with AngCor and to make a version which compiles with gfortran but that's a problem which can be fixed at my leisure now that AngCor itself is working properly.

+BIG WARNING MESSAGE WAH WAH WAH SOUND A KLAXON

+The sort.awk code is predicated on having a certain number of characters in the file name to combine everything afterwards and it will horribly screw up unless you have the right number.
+You can fix it by changing the first number of the substring sizes to cut to what's needed from the filename to get the thetas and phi for the reaction.

+ALSO ANOTHER BIG WARNING MESSAGE

+To make things quicker, the averaging code is assuming that the relative phis don't matter because things are at 0 degrees and unpolarised.
+If you need to run with non-zero scattering and so a preferred reaction plane then hit me up and I'll let you know how to do that.